The Shafarevich conjecture for hypersurfaces in abelian varieties: Sheaf convolution over a field

 The claims in (3) may be checked after passing to an algebraically closed field, where they are proved in \cite[Theorem 13.2]{KramerWeissauer}.
 Specifically, \cite[Proposition 4.1]{KramerWeissauer} reduces this to the case where $\chi$ is trivial.
 In this case, exactness follows from the long exact sequence of cohomology, which reduces to a short exact sequence because higher and lower cohomology groups vanish, and tensorness follows from the K\"{u}nneth formula, which gives again using the vanishing of higher and lower cohomology.

-(4) It is rigid symmetric monoidal by part (2) and Lemma \ref{categorical-facts}(4).
-It is $\mathbb Q_\ell$-linear abelian because it is the quotient of a $\mathbb Q_\ell$-linear abelian category by a thick subcategory.
-The functor is an exact tensor functor by part (3). \end{proof}
+(4) The category $\mathcal P^{\chi}/ \mathcal N^{\chi}$ is rigid symmetric monoidal by part (2) and Lemma \ref{categorical-facts}(4).
+It is $\Qpell$-linear abelian because it is the quotient of a $\Qpell$-linear abelian category by a thick subcategory.
+The functor is an exact tensor functor by part (3), and is faithful since exact $\Qpell$-linear tensor functors between rigid abelian $\Qpell$-linear tensor categories are automatically faithful if the endomorphisms of the unit are $\Qpell$. \end{proof}

-Any two fiber functors of the same Tannakian category are equivalent, and give rise to equivalent Tannnakian groups, so it will not matter which $\chi$ we pick.
-Moreover, by \cite[Theorem 1.1]{KramerWeissauer}, such $\chi$ exists for any $K$.
-So we can refer to the ``Tannakian group" of an object without fixing a choice of $\chi$, as we can always make a choice and the answer is independent of our choice.